fbpx

 What about the solar battery?

-In the Valencian Community, you can receive 600 €/kWp – this would mean €600x5kWp or €3,000 total.
+In the Valencian region you can receive the full 600 €/kWp – this would mean €600x5kWp or €3,000 total.

 This is the total amount you can expect to receive in cash.